Where does my old mattress go?

 Wood from boxsprings is offered to the community for free for various reclamation projects.

-When all is said and done, the BedShred process leaves only 10% of each mattress being discarded as compacted waste.
+When complete, the BedShred process leaves only 10-25% of components from each mattress/boxspring as compacted landfill waste.

 Mattresses are a Huge Problem for Landfills